junxit/us-congress-bills-114/derived/amendments.md

 ### 20 U.S.C. § 6811

-> in section 3128, as redesignated by section 3001(2), by striking “limited English proficient children” and inserting “English learners”;
+> in section 3128, as redesignated by section 3001(2), by striking “limited English proficient children” and inserting “English learners”; and

 | | |
 |---|---|